-- Use of equipment, apparatus and techniques in accordance with Health and Safety requirements - Appropriate storage of equipment and apparatus - Teaching pupils to understand the need for safe practice in physical activities and how to achieve this - Pupils wearing the correct, appropriate P.E. kit which is different to that worn in the classroom - Jewellery is not permitted for P.E.
+- Use of equipment, apparatus and techniques in accordance with Health and Safety requirements - Appropriate storage of equipment and apparatus - Teaching pupils to understand the need for safe practice in physical

+- activities and how to achieve this

+- Pupils wearing the correct, appropriate P.E. kit which is different to that worn in the classroom

+- Jewellery is not permitted for P.E.

 The Head Teacher and Link Governor have a working understanding of their liabilities and legal responsibilities relating to health and safety procedures and duty of care.

-The P.E. coordinator is a qualified First Aider and there are notices displayed around school to ensure everyone knows who that is.
-All the staff have undertaken a basic one day First Aid course.
+The P.E. coordinator is a qualified First Aider.